I’m sharing several options for investing in the TSP.

 This is actually an important consideration when equating this I fund with some of the TSP investment strategies I have listed later in this post.

-When strategies call for an international index fund, they probably mean a international index fund with exposure to emerging countries and smaller companies as well as the ones listed in the MSCI EAFE.
+When strategies call for an international index fund, they probably mean one with exposure to emerging countries and smaller companies as well as the ones listed in the MSCI EAFE.
 There are different flavors of international index funds, and this I fund doesn’t quite capture the most diverse of them.

 Keep that in mind when using the I fund as a substitute for international index funds in a prescribed strategy.